CPSY 1950 Deep Learning in Brains, Minds & Machines

 Thu 4/2 — Project studio II

 Continue project work: complete runs and draft poster.
+TA sign-off required to access frontier models.

 Week 12 — Project poster presentations